Halloween is around the corner and if you don’t have a stash of candy squirrelled away in your home, chances are you will soon.

 Want to try it?
 Experiment with that Halloween candy

 While it might take a bit of a commitment to see the benefits mentioned above, this exercise can give you a taste of mindful eating, so to speak.
-Try it with a small piece of Halloween candy or choose another small finger food you have on hand.
-(This classic mindful eating exercise is often done with raisins.)
+Grab a few raisins, a piece of Halloween candy, or any finger food you’d like to experience more mindfully.

 Either way, relax, enjoy, and let me know how it goes!